Hike to Wedding Cake Rock From Bundeena

 Views from Marley Head

-Otherwise, retrace your steps back to the car park.
-Interestingly enough, there are always new things to discover on the way back, and the views are also different.
+Otherwise, retrace your steps to the car park via the same trail.
+There are always new things to discover on the way back, and the views are also different.

 A few tips before you go out to discover Wedding Cake Rock: